People per Guide

 Type of Trip

 I invite you to join me for one of the most beautiful and legendary ski tours in the Alps: the Haute Route of the Dolomites.
-6-day ski touring trip combined with the best off-piste skiing!
+I guarantee we will enjoy an unforgettable 6-day ski touring trip combined with the best off-piste skiing!

 My plan is to start from the Pale di San Martino range and finish in the north east of the Dolomites, around Tre Cime di Lavaredo.